How do I sign up as a coat collection?

 When is the best time to drop off coats?

-After the warehouse opens on November 13, the earlier the better!
+Once the warehouse has opened in mid-November, the earlier the better!
 We suggest getting a head start on your collection and recommend dropping off your coats in small batches as the donations come in.
 The sooner we receive the coats, the sooner they are sorted and distributed to the New Yorkers who need the warmth.

 Where can I drop off one or two bags of coats?